fouric/lightning-cd/README.md

 Lightning is an interactive, modal tool with letter keybindings very similar to vim.
 It contains two modes, search and normal.
 Normal mode allows you to select a file by moving up and down through a list.
 Search mode, the default, takes letters that you type, filters them, and then uses them to open a file once the search buffer contains enough to uniquely identify a file.

 Common keybindings:
- - Escape quits Lightning
- - Comma moves up one directory, preserving the current mode
+ - Comma moves up one directory
  - Space toggles the mode between search and normal
- - Semicolon quits Lightning, changing to the current directory
+ - Semicolon quits Lightning
+ - Single quote "does the right thing" on either the selected file or the first matching file

 Search keybindings:
  - Letters are converted to lowercase, and along with period are valid search characters